Trams In Shanghai

 The different worlds are not really situated in different locations but overlapped upon each other.
 Since all the worlds are by essence the products of our imagination, which world you might see and dwell is very much determined by your perspective.
 Just like when viewing a painting: some may discover a landscape, others find a man’s profile.

 Therefore, if you can be totally detached from any “reality”, be it past, current or future, and gain the capacity to freely shift your perspective, you’ll be able to travel between worlds and times.

 And if further, you have eventually included all elements in the universe in your scope, you can be in all worlds and all times at once without shifting your perspective which means without travelling.

 However, before you reach that stage, as a human being, there is only one of you exist in this universe since you chiefly rely on your mind to experience the world while the mind can only focus on one thing at a time, therefore no such a thing called parallel worlds with many of you living simultaneously without your knowledge.
-Anything you don’t know will not exist in your world, as all existence in your world is solely shaped by your imagination.
+Anything that you don’t know does not exist in your world, as all existence in your world is solely shaped by your imagination.